Now that we’ve talked about measuring a corporate carbon footprint, we’ll dive into the “so what”?

 Most recently, some smaller companies have been working with these large corporations to sign these long term contracts and be able to purchase clean power this way.
 Unfortunately for the vast majority of companies that can’t agree to purchase clean power for a set period of time, there are few other options that are as directly linked to the construction of a new project.

 For example, a company can purchase “unbundled” RECs, which are generated from existing clean energy projects every time a megawatt hour of energy is produced as a way for a business to certify they are using clean energy.
 RECs were originally created as a market signal to show demand for renewable energy from companies.
 However, they don’t have a carbon reduction value attached to them.
-That means that a company consuming a megawatt hour of electricity in West Virginia may not be fully making up for its environmental impact if it’s buying a REC from a clean energy project creating that megawatt hour in Vermont, because the grid is not equally dirty across the country.
+That means that a company consuming a megawatt hour of electricity in West Virginia may not be fully making up for its environmental impact if it’s buying a REC from a clean energy project creating that megawatt hour in Vermont, because the grid is not equally carbon intense across the country.

 Although RECs provide important verification that a company is using clean energy from somewhere else to make up for its own electricity consumption, unbundled RECs may miss the goal of reducing the actual carbon emissions that a company’s electricity is generating.